%20Beyonce%20-%20Cowboy%20Carter.png)

 Cowboy Carter winds up sounding like three albums stuffed into one, instead of one album which ties in multiple concepts.
 When you’re listening to Cowboy Carter the shifts are clear, made even more so by the fact they’re divided by interludes.
 Each of these concepts and themes can absolutely coexist on one album.
 But the song choices, the weighting, the sequencing and the lack of flow Cowboy Carter has from the midpoint results in an album which feels too uneven and scattered.
 And unlike Renaissance, Cowboy Carter is not an album I run from top to bottom and it has songs that I straight up skip.
 But we’ll get to that.

 Cowboy Carter is not a flat out country album.
 And I do think that the statement Beyoncé put out when she revealed the album cover was to reign in a narrative which got away from her, so that people’s expectations weren’t misplaced.
 I mean… What did she expect based on releasing “Texas Hold ‘Em” and “16 Carriages” as singles?
 Although I’m sure she knew what she was doing.
 And when you think about Renaissance being led with “Break My Soul”, this is where the broadness of dance music compared to that of country becomes really clear.
 “Break My Soul” was a great representation of Renaissance.
 We knew we were probably getting a dance album, but didn’t have any expectation that every song on the album would sound like “Break My Soul”.
 But the release of “Texas Hold ‘Em” and “16 Carriages” was different.
 Because how could we not assume Cowboy Carter was going to be a country album based on these songs?
 Now, if Beyoncé had released the Pony Up version of “Texas Hold ‘Em”, I think things woulda been different.
 But it’s not all bad.
 Cowboy Carter has sparked a lot of necessary conversation around the erasure of Black people in country music — a genre which has Black origins, despite the historic whitewashing of it.
 Cowboy Carter caused a ruckus that only a Black woman of Beyoncé’s magnitude could.
 She’s using her star power to educate and kick open the saloon doors for many others.
 But then you listen to the album and it’s kinda befuddled.
 And something which could have been really simple, becomes a bit messy.
-And at times the music on the album and how it’s present is even at odds with the message.
+And at times the music on the album and how it’s presented is even at odds with the message.

 All of the Black acts featured on Cowboy Carter feel underutilised.
 Martell should have been the radio host throughout the album instead of Nelson.
 Shaboozey should have been on “Uniiqlo Jeans” instead of Post Malone.
 I’ll give Cyrus and “Lesbiian Back Shots Riider” a pass, because the song is good and her inclusion has some weight, given that she is the daughter of Billy Ray Cyrus who also happened to feature on a song with Lil Nas X, which really helped that whole ‘your shit ain’t country enough’ debacle he experienced in 2019 — so there’s a nice trans-generational thing going on there amidst Beyoncé being a Black woman on the same song.
 Parton is beloved and Beyoncé covered her song.
 I get that.
 Nelson is a Texan and a country legend.
 I get that.
 They are both synonymous with country music.
 But having all the white folk on this album get more airtime than the Black country artists just doesn’t feel right to me.
 Beyoncé coulda just as easily had Nelson play guitar on “Texas Hold ‘Em” or had Dolly contribute vocals or play her acrylics on “Jolene” and fully credit and disclose their involvement on the album to still make them part of it, without their presence overshadowing others and eating up parts of the album which really shoulda been given to Black folk.
 To push a narrative of Black people reclaiming country music, to then sideline the Black artists in favour of the white ones was a weird move to me.

 The way in which the album is split is almost like the first half is the I Am… part of the album and the second half is the Sasha Fierce part.
 And in terms of what this means in the context of country and genre — the first half of the album is closer to traditional bluegrass, folk and country, where-as the second half feels like Beyoncé playing around with the genre and saying ‘This is how I’mma do country’.
-But the problem with this, aside from creating a clear and unnecessary divide in the album, is that the execution of this idea is so messy.
+But the problem with this, aside from creating a clear and unnecessary divide in the album, is that the execution of this idea isn’t great.
 “Ya Ya” is the only song in this group which fully delivers.
 Not only is it a great song, but much like most of the songs which come before it, Beyoncé pisses all over it, owns it and honours her inspirations in a way that very few other artists today could.
 And the coolest thing about this song, is that much like all of the songs on Renaissance, it feels like something Beyoncé has kinda done before, but also unlike anything she’s done before.
 I could imagine Beyoncé attempting a song like this during B’Day, but it would not have worked anywhere near as well, because Beyoncé wasn’t as bad a bitch then as she is now.
 Beyoncé wasn’t cussing back then.
 Beyoncé cared too much back then.
 Beyoncé’s voice didn’t have that richness back then.
 Beyoncé wasn’t try’na make commentaries on race and the state of America back then.
 Beyoncé hadn’t lived as much back then.

-Playing Dr. Frankenstein with country music with Black producers was the right move, especially given where the genre is at right now.
+Playing Dr. Frankenstein with country music with Black producers could’ve been an amazing move, especially given where the genre is at right now.
 Because for how much country wants to try and make up new rules to keep Black people off the charts with songs which ‘don’t sound country enough’, country music on the charts sure is adopting a whole lotta R&B and trap sounds and not sounding very ‘country’.
 A lot of songs which are considered country now, sound like Beyoncé’s “Irreplaceable” or that Fast & Furious song “See You Again”, but with exaggerated southern drawls.
-So it’s a shame that the likes of “Riiverdance”, “Tyrant” and “Sweet★Honey★Buckiin” miss the mark.
+So it’s a shame that the likes of “Riiverdance”, “Tyrant” and “Sweet ★ Honey ★ Buckiin” miss the mark.
+Beyoncé basically tried to do with country music what she did with dance music on Renaissance, but just didn’t do it as well.
+And the result is a tail end which I really do not like, which I feel really drags the album down.
+And the annoying thing for me is that Beyoncé didn’t need to do this.
+The styles of songs at the top of the album are more than good enough.
+And Beyoncé singing them already adds that special sauce which makes them different and completely her — personal lyrics aside.
+Because who else out here is giving you a “16 Carriages”?

 I don’t ever wanna hear no shit about how Beyoncé can’t sing and her voice ain’t all that.